 - Things to consider when the order needs to be extended and agreements that shall take place before the contract continues execution

-- Stop work orders not only are allowed between general contractor and owner, but they can also be used between subcontractor and their general contractor.
+Orders may be issued to stop work when inspectors or an owner representative finds hazardous substances that might harm employees.
+They may be used to protect other buildings, tenants, or workers from unsafe conditions.
+Stop-work orders not only are allowed between a general contractor and owner, but they can also be used between subcontractors and their general contractor.